pkarsy/rfboot/help/The-First-Project.md

 Press '0' to '9' to see the response.

-Now uncomment the lines related to the LED, inside setup() and loop().
-Please read the notes.
+Now uncomment the lines related to the LED, inside setup() and loop() in order to have the LED blinking.

 A very importand feature of rfboot is that it does NOT use any EEPROM location to store RF channel etc. All parameters are stored in the compiled bootloader, and the application can